 The Elder Risk Assessment (ERA)

-The Elder Risk Assessment (ERA) was developed by the Mayo Clinic in Minnesota.
-Taking into account age, gender, marital status, comorbidities, and the number of days the patient spent in the hospital over the previous two years, the ERA calculates a score to indicate a patient’s likelihood of readmission.
+The Mayo Clinic developed the Elder Risk Assessment (ERA) in Minnesota.
+Considering age, gender, marital status, comorbidities, and the number of days the patient spent in the hospital over the previous two years, the ERA calculates a score to indicate a patient’s likelihood of readmission.

 The Charlson Comorbidity Index

 The Charlson Comorbidity Index was developed in 1987 and assesses patients with comorbid conditions and their mortality-hazard ratio.
-In short, the index advises healthcare professionals when and where they should focus the majority of their resources.
+In short, the index advises healthcare professionals when and where they should focus most of their resources.
 There are 14 conditions measured in the most current Charlson Comorbidity Index, and each condition is weighted with a score from 1 to 6.
-The person’s probability of living for the next ten years is predicted in the total score, taking their age into consideration.
+The person’s probability of living for the next ten years is predicted in the total score, considering their age.

 The NYU Algorithm

 The NYU algorithm within the platform assesses the probability of patients utilizing emergency medical services.
-Due to the high costs associated with ambulances and emergency room visits, this metric provides clinicians with the insight to deploy care before it comes to utilizing emergency departments.
+This metric provides clinicians with the insight to deploy care before it comes to utilizing emergency departments due to the high costs associated with ambulances and emergency room visits.
 It separates patients into four categories: Non-Emergent, Emergent/Primary Care Treatable, Emergent- ED Care Needed – Preventable/Avoidable, and Emergent – ED Care Needed – Not Preventable/Avoidable.
 With these classifications, providers can act accordingly to prevent readmission.

 Milliman Advanced Risk Adjusters (MARA)